 Have you ever wondered why the White-Tailed Deer on the NIH Bethesda Campus have ear tags?
 They are part of a wildlife research study done at the NIH through the Division of Veterinary Resources (DVR).
 This study is designed to provide sterilization surgery to maintain a natural amount of deer to the amount of space on the campus.
 Dr. Tom Thomas, who oversees the program, said "that this is an alternative to relocating the deer, euthanizing the deer or to providing birth control to the deer, and it is working well to keep our deer population in check. " Read the entire article here.

 09/11/2020: The Deputy Director for Intramural Research released a policy memo describing the scientific merit review process for the use of nonhuman primates at the NIH.
 The NIH program for the scientific merit review of Animal Study Proposals (ASPs) involving the use of nonhuman primates was established by the NIH Scientific and Clinical Directors in 2015.

 Learn about recent wildlife happenings on the NIH campus and the and the NIH Wildlife Veterinary Volunteers here: https://news2use.ors.nih.gov/Pages/Wildlife-Updates-on-the-NIH-Campus.aspx

 Coronavirus (COVID-19) is an emerging, rapidly evolving situation.
 Get the latest information and resources from NIH here: https://www.nih.gov/health-information/coronavirus

-The National Institutes of Health Bethesda campus has a group of volunteer veterinary staff on campus that can assist in the event of wildlife emergencies.
+The National Institutes of Health Bethesda campus has the NIH Wildlife Veterinary Volunteers - a group of volunteer veterinary staff that can assist in the event of wildlife emergencies.
 Injured or distressed wildlife can be reported by calling either 301-496-5685 or 311, and the on-call veterinary staff will be notified.